Sammy970/OrangeFox_Compile/README.md

-# OrangeFox For your Xiaomi Device
+# OrangeFox For your Xiaomi and Oneplus Device

 Hello Everyone !!!
 _______________________________________